sevenapps/react-native-starter/readme.md

     3 - ...
 ```

-# Troubleshooting
+# Troubleshooting Android

-When running builds for android, you may encounter `The SDK Build Tools revision (23.0.1) is too low for project ...`.
+You may encounter `The SDK Build Tools revision (23.0.1) is too low for project ...`.
 If so, just open up Android Studio and address these issues in the Gradle Sync messages panel.

+You may encounter an error with the React Native FBSDK package like `method does not override or implement a method from a supertype: @Override`.
+This seems to be a bug with this package.
+Open up the project in Android Studio, browse to `"android [react-native-fbsdk]"/src/main/java/com.facebook.reactnative.androidsdk/FBSDKPackage.java` and delete the `@Override` on line 61 (just above the `createJSModules()` method - it should have a red wavey underline).